ttungl/AMPL-CPLEX-optimization-solver/README.md

 **Claims**

-	This is one of my projects in Operating System course (CSCE 555).
-If you use this material, please cite the link below.
-It'd be appreciated.
+	This is one of my research projects.
+If you use this material, please cite the link below, It'd be appreciated.

 	https://github.com/ttungl/AMPL-CPLEX-optimization-solver